VladimirKalachikhin/inetAIS/README.md

 # inetAIS daemon [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)
 Broadcast to LAN of the AIS messages from [digitraffic.fi](https://www.digitraffic.fi/en/marine-traffic/ais/) as NMEA 0183 AIS flow.
 For demo and tests purposes.
+We strongly do not recommend using this software  as a replacement of real AIS on the boat.
+First of all, because of the [declared restrictions](https://www.digitraffic.fi/en/marine-traffic/ais/), secondly, because of the data delay reaching minutes.

 version 0.

 ## Features
 - Broadcast of AIS targets for one or more user defined points.
 - Broadcast of all known digitraffic.fi AIS targets.
+- Broadcast of AIS targets for current position.
+Position can be obtained from [gpsd](https://gpsd.io/), [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY) or from [SignalK](https://signalk.org/).

 ## Compatibility
 Any device/software capable of receiving NMEA 0183 messages via LAN.